 - Whether learning to write or speak Chinese, stories can be the cornerstone to effective teaching.
-For beginning students U-M Center for Chinese Studies Getting Around in Chinese: Chinese Skits for Beginners by Hilda Tao.
-Additional books on writing characters and practicing grammar are also available. (see CCS Publications in Resources for ordering information, or contact CCS Outreach Coordinator)
+For beginning students the U-M Lieberthal-Rogel Center for Chinese Studies suggests Getting Around in Chinese: Chinese Skits for Beginners by Hilda Tao.
+Additional books on writing characters and practicing grammar are also available. (see LRCCS Publications in Resources for ordering information, or contact LRCCS Outreach Coordinator)

 - Textbooks as a Resource.
 The College Board publishes teacher-generated reviews of various textbooks and other instructional resources.

 - Book Publishers.
 For Chinese language learning and more, see offerings distributed by China Books & Periodicals, Cheng & Tsui Co., and Cypress Books.
 For children's titles, Asia for Kids, China Sprout, Pacific View Press and Shen's Books.